 Bambara is the most widely spoken language in Mali.
 It bears great similarity to Dioula, the trading language spoken in many parts of the Sahel, including Northern Cote D’Ivoire and parts of Burkina Faso and Niger.
-Like many African languages, Bambara is uncomplicated on the surface.
-There is no verb conjugation and there aren’t any of the articles that you find in western languages.
-However, as I said in my last post, any ostensible limitations of the language are made up for with emotion, body language and active listening, making the conversations more spirited and dynamic than anything I would hear in French or English.
+Bambara is uncomplicated on the surface.
+There is no verb conjugation and there aren’t an excessive number of articles.
+Despite this, it is an incredibly rich language with deep cultural undertones integrated throughout (see my post about visiting Fana for more on these cultural undertones).
+It is also a tonal language, which adds another layer of complexity.

 1. My Mother, My Power

 I said this in an earlier post about cousinage: the male and female responses to a greeting are beautiful.
 If you say good morning to a man, he will respond “N ba” – “my mother.”
 He is more or less saying thanks to my mother, I am here to receive your greeting.
 The female response is even better.
 Instead of N ba, females say “NSe” (like Nsay) – “my power.”
 The cultural translation: my power as a female always wins against time.
 I got goosebumps the first time someone explained this to me.